perftool-incubator/multiplex/README.md

 ## Requirements file
 The requirements file defines all the validation and transformation parameters for a specific benchmark.
-The file contains the following blocks: `default`, `mandatory`, `preset`, and `validation`.
+The file contains the following blocks: `defaults` and `essentials`, as part of the `presets` array; and `validations`.
 The example below is a simplified version of fio benchmark requirements file:
 ```
 {
-    "default": {
+    "defaults": {
         "rw": ["read", "randread"],
         "bs": ["16k"]
     },
-    "mandatory": {
+    "essentials": {
         "write_iops_log": ["fio"],
         "write_lat_log": ["fio"]
     },
-    "preset": [
+    "presets": [
         {
             "name": "sequential-read",
             "params": [